shigueojp/cdk-amplify-react/README.md

 2. Run `node_modules/.bin/cypress run` for E2E Test.

 ### Clean your resources
+>The S3 buckets should be deleted manually.

 1. Run `cdk destroy ProdAccStack --profile amplify-for-prod`
 2. Run `cdk destroy CICDDevStack --profile amplify-for-dev-test`
 3. Run `cdk destroy CICDProdStack --profile amplify-for-dev-test`

 ### Issues

-1. Removed E2E tests with cypress in codebuild because of perfomance and instability, sometimes work and sometimes doesn`t.
+1. Removed E2E tests with cypress in codebuild due to lack of perfomance and instability, sometimes work and sometimes doesn`t.
   1. You still can run `node_modules/.bin/cypress run` in your local.